 Machu Picchu, Peru

-Located steps from the entrance gate to the Machu Picchu ruins, next to the bus stop and the snack stand, this otherwise exclusive property can only be reached on foot via the Inca Trail or by a winding bus ride up from the train station at Machu Picchu town––also known as Aguas Calientes.
-Despite its understated appearance rooms that are downright cramped, this small lodge is aimed at the "If you have to ask…" crowd, many of whom travel seamlessly from Cusco on the luxurious Hiram Bingham train.
+Located steps from the entrance gate to the Machu Picchu ruins, next to the bus stop and the snack stand, this otherwise exclusive property can only be reached on foot via the Inca Trail or by a winding bus ride up from the train station at Machu Picchu town — also known as Aguas Calientes.
+Despite its understated appearance and rooms that are downright cramped at the lowest category, this small lodge is aimed at the &If you have to ask…& crowd, many of whom travel seamlessly from Cusco on the luxurious Belmond Hiram Bingham train.

 Next to reception is an attractive rustic bar, where you can sample Peruvian wine and look out at the peaks.
 It also serves as an a la carte restaurant for some meals and is adorned with an abundance of rough stone, wood, and locally inspired decorations.
 The stone fireplace and large bar are the centerpieces, with a wall of windows supplying a good view when buses aren't rumbling by.
 You can fetch high tea in the afternoon, choosing from a tempting array of French pastries, chocolates, and finger sandwiches.
 You share the large buffet restaurant with day–trippers and anyone else who wants to drop in for something better than the snack stands outside.
 The selection of dishes in both venues is impressive though, especially considering the distance and effort involved in getting ingredients to this location with no roads.